 Use of NSF Research Platforms and Facilities: Projects that will be utilizing NSF research platforms (e.g. ships, airplanes, etc) or other shared use facilities (e.g. field instrumentation, analytical or experimental facilities) are responsible for filing a copy of their Request for Facility Support as a supplementary document in their proposal.
 Pls must coordinate their requests with the appropriate programs to ensure that access is available to the facility and fits within the time line of the proposed research.
+Pls for proposals that require support from the GAGE or SAGE Facilities must obtain formal letters from UNAVCO or IRIS and include those letters as a Supplementary Document.

 Data Management Plan: Proposals must include a data and information management plan as specified in the PAPPG.
+EAR's data and sample policy must be conformed to.